Lamb's Conduit Street: Lamb's Conduit

-A fountain at the north end of Lamb's Conduit Street, at the junction with Guilford Street, on the boundary between the former Metropolitan Boroughs of Holborn and St Pancras, was built to commemorate the social benefit of the conduit.
+There is a fountain at the north end of Lamb's Conduit Street, at the junction with Guilford Street, on the boundary between the former Metropolitan Boroughs of Holborn and St Pancras that was built in 1870.
+The Heritage of London Trust spent £17,000 renovating it in 2024.

 Townscape

-Notable buildings include The Lamb public house, and The People's Supermarket food cooperative.
+Notable buildings include The Lamb public house which is grade II listed, and the former People's Supermarket food cooperative.
 There are many independent traders along the street.

-Adjoining streets include Rugby Street, Guilford Street and Great Ormond Street.

 Notable residents

 Notable residents have included John Lind (1737–1781), the barrister, political activist and pamphleteer; John Haslam (1764–1844), the apothecary, physician and medical writer, known for his work on mental illness; and Henry Revell Reynolds (1745–1811) the physician.
 John Mason Neale (1818–1866), the Church of England clergyman, author, ecclesiologist, hymnologist, and poet, was born at 40 Lamb's Conduit Street.

 John Turner lived together with his wife Mary at 7 Lamb's Conduit Street, where they hosted the American anarchist Voltairine de Cleyre in the summer of 1897.

 Virginia Woolf used the architecture of Lamb's Conduit Street to arouse her "historic sense" in the 1922 novel Jacob's Room: "The bitter eighteenth century rain rushed down the Kennel."